Skip to Content

 Definition and Scope:

 Note: The following grievance procedure applies to disability complaints.
-All other complaints regarding discrimination or harassment must be referred to the Unified Harassment and Discrimination Policy in the online catalog
+All other complaints regarding discrimination or harassment must be referred to the Freedom From Harassment and Discrimination in the online catalog.

 Scope: Any student or group who believes that a violation of Section 504 or the ADA has occurred may file a grievance alleging any action that constitutes a violation of these laws.